arkivverket/nikita-noark5-core/docs/general/odata.md

     line 1:47 mismatched input '12' expecting {ID, QUOTED_STRING}

-This is related to the way the lexer sees INTEGER defined first and passing 12 as an integer to the parser rather than a literal og quoted literal.
+This is related to the way the lexer sees INTEGER defined first and passing 12 as an integer to the parser rather than a literal or quoted literal.
 There is no point in spending days now trying to fix this so I am documenting this so we can revisit it later.